craig-m/mpcontainer/README.md

 ## Kubernetes

 Deploying MPContainer to [Kubernetes](https://kubernetes.io/) is a work in progress.
 Thanks to [0x646e78](https://github.com/0x646e78) for most of the initial commits here.

+[Docker Desktop](https://www.docker.com/products/docker-desktop) includes a standalone single-node Kubernetes cluster which can be used for dev work.

 ### Music Volume